Search

 - Collections - Artifact

-China Dinnerware Set, Painted by Helen Gardner between 1911 and 1912
+China Soup Bowl and Saucer Set, Painted by L. Vance between 1911 and 1912

 China painting was an important pastime for many American women.
 They painted over the glaze of fired, undecorated pieces of white porcelain called "blanks."
-In preparation for her 1912 wedding to Leon Gardner, recent college graduate Helen Marie Eichele purchased a set of blank china and decorated it with the help of some friends.
+In preparation for her 1912 wedding to Leon Gardner, recent college graduate Helen Marie Eichele purchased and decorated a set of blank china.
+Friends helped paint some of the pieces, including this soup bowl and saucer set.

 - QSL Card from VS6AC (Hong Kong, China) to W6DQZ (Hamid Durmisevich, Los Angeles, California), October 3, 1957 - It was customary for ham radio operators (hams) to exchange these "QSL cards" with one another through the mail after their first conversation.
 Long-time hams amassed collections of thousands of cards, some from far-flung places.
 There is a story embedded in each example: the ham's call sign dominates the design, with additional details about location, reception reports, and weather conditions.